When two directors are better than one.

 Planning and communication

-Zvijezdana and Slađana communicate all the time — usually by phone or email, since they're based in different cities, 160 kilometers apart.
+Vugrin and Novota communicate all the time — usually by phone or email, since they're based in different cities, 160 kilometers apart.
 Updating one another on everything does take more time, but they see that as time well spent.
 Forward planning is also vital.
-"We are planning freaks," says Zvijezdana.
+"We are planning freaks," says Vugrin.
 The team meets in person for a day and a half every three months to go through all projects and internal organizational matters.

 Shared values and vision

-Effective co-leaders don't need to be best friends — Zvijezdana and Slađana don't socialize outside of work — but they do need to share the same ethics, values and vision for the organization.
-"If you're on the same page on that, everything else falls into place," says Slađana.
+Effective co-leaders don't need to be best friends — Vugrin and Novota don't socialize outside of work — but they do need to share the same ethics, values and vision for the organization.
+"If you're on the same page on that, everything else falls into place," says Novota.
 Questions of communication or how you'll make decisions together are then just practical matters that can be worked out along the way.

 Co-leadership demands a rethinking of the usual hierarchy found in organizations.